All Things are

 12 / 2026

 The Millennium Problems are usually seen as solitary quests — one problem, one person, a lifetime of struggle.
 I see them differently: not as isolated mountains, but as a single landscape.
-The Riemann Hypothesis, the Navier–Stokes problem, the Yang–Mills Mass Gap, Hodge Conjecture, BSD Conjecture — once separate battlefields, they now emerge as one structural transition through the lens of emergent theory.
+The universe is unbroken (Poincaré), ordered (RH), connected to us (Hodge), abundant (BSD), peacefully flowing (Navier–Stokes), truly existent (Yang–Mills), and finally, visible to us as light (CJM). they now emerge as one structural transition through the lens of emergent theory.

 Theory of CHANGBAL